kvasdopil/food/README.md

   - Endpoint handles prompt enrichment, Firefly image generation, upload, and database update
   - Requires recipe to exist in database first
   - Supports `--endpoint`, `--firefly-key`, and `--save-to` options
-- **`scripts/populate-cooking-times.ts`**: Populates cooking time fields from YAML files
-  - Scans all YAML files in `data/recipes/` directory
-  - Extracts `prepTimeMinutes` and `cookTimeMinutes` from each YAML file
-  - Updates matching recipes in the database by slug
-  - Requires `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`
-  - Useful for migrating existing recipes after adding time fields to the schema
 - **`scripts/delete-recipe.ts`**: Deletes a recipe from the database
   - Accepts recipe slug as command-line argument
   - Calls `DELETE /api/recipes/[slug]` endpoint